Ettwiller/blog/_posts/2016-03-15-welcome-to-jekyll.markdown

 Because ribosomal transcripts are typically processed, Cappable-seq has the added bonus to naturally remove ribosomal transcripts regardeless of sequence homology.
 Ribosomal RNA only account for ~5% of the reads after Cappable-seq instead of the 80-90% typically achieve if no ribosomal removal technologies are used.
 This is true for isolated culture or complex microbiome.

-What makes this technology so appealing is its versatility of applications. or example ribosomal RNA is universally removed.
+But that's not all, what makes this technology so appealing is its versatility of applications.
+While we have been focus on prokaryotic TSS, Cappable-seq can can be used to sequence transcriptomes and garranties full length of the transcript, at least on the 5'end side.